PedroCristo/README-TEST/README.md

 1. Open [GitHub](https://github.com/PedroCristo/portfolio_project_5)
 2. Find the 'Fork' button at the top right of the page
-3. Once you click the button the fork will be in your repository
+3. Once you click the button the fork will be in your repository<br>

 ## Cloning This Project